 Here we come upon a tower and we have to step down these improvised steps to continue on the wall.
 We did have to climb over some topsy turvey paving stones.
 Here is the road ahead.
 It seems like a long ways.
 It was interesting how I had to pay attention to looking up and out at the beauty around me.
 I was easily intent upon my footing and always moving forward.
 How much I would have missed had I not stopped.
 Needless to say, I was almost always at the end of the line.

-We arrive at the next tower.
-It looks intact from here but in fact is falling down on the opposite side.
-The weather, the wind, and people take their toll.
 Some of you may recognize this next picture.
 I am speaking to those of you who have labored the 324 (is that right Lynn?) steps to this platform when visiting the great wall as our guests.
 I am most proud of this picture.
 I think it was easier to approach this platform from the hike than from the renovated wall.
 But here you have it.
 This is the farthest one is allowed to go when walking on the great wall at Mutianyu.
 Now I must copy Pete in this “faking it” picture.
 It is a bad job of it but I tried.

 Down we go to the steps that lead away from the wall through the woods to the village where we will meet our cars.
 We have been hiking the wild great wall for 2 hours.
 We have an hour and a half through the woods and down a newly paved road to the village.
 Most of you will more readily recognize this picture of looking up to the platform as you wonder if you will make it.